Free World Language

 How it Began

 The idea of offering free language classes came from Retired Los Alamitos Unified School District Superintendent Dr. Sherry Kropp, who served as a volunteer advisor on LAEF’s Board of Directors.
-The free classes are being offered to 2nd graders due to the recommendation of the World Language Department at Los Alamitos High School, as they are stronger in reading and writing skills than younger students.
+The free classes are being offered to second, third and fourth graders due to the recommendation of the World Language Department at Los Alamitos High School, as they are stronger in reading and writing skills than younger students.
 Studies have shown that learning another language at an early age is great for brain development, enhances academic achievement, boosts empathy and cross-cultural understanding, and increases creativity and problem-solving skills.
 LAEF hopes to expand free or reduced-fee language classes to additional grade levels in the future.